Final Oral Defense Guidelines for graduate programs and research students

 • At least four weeks prior to the oral defense date for Doctoral dissertations.

-• At least eight days in advance of the defense date public notice of the defense must be posted in the academic unit (e.g. on the departmental website) and a copy of the notice received in the Faculty of Graduate Studies from the department.
-Students defending after the Phase I deadline must be registered in the semester they are defending before their final oral defense can be posted by the department.
-Review details about Phase I and registration requirements.
+• At least eight days in advance of the defense date public notice of the defense must be posted in the academic unit (e.g. on the departmental website) and a copy of the notice received in the Faculty of Graduate Studies from the department (via email to thesis@uwindsor.ca).
+The department is to ensure that students defending after the Phase I defense deadline are registered for the term in which they are defending before their final oral defense is posted by the department.
+Review details about Phase I and registration requirements

 • The Chair of a PhD Defense will be procured from within the Faculty of Graduate Studies; the Chair will be a senior member of the Graduate Faculty from outside the program.
 The Chair will be named on the Notice of Defense.
 The Chair is non-voting.